API Reference¶

 tilt,timing,tilt_timing_decomp - Turnover:

-turnover,turnover_weekly,turnover_summary - Cost analysis:
+turnover,turnover_weekly,turnover_summary - Share-count view:

-cost_adjusted_returns,trading_cost_impact - Utility:
+cost_adjusted_returns,trading_cost_impact,deduct_management_fee - Utility:

 correlation